WaifuForever/Github-Commit-Patterns/README.md

   ```

 ### Update
-  When you make minor changes in the code, like change variables name, change loop logic
+  When you make minor changes in the code, such as changing variables name, changing loop logic
   ```
   git commit -m "update - page url"
   ```

 ### Refactor
-  When you make major changes in the code, like remake all logic in certain file or feature;
+  When you make major changes in the code, such as remaking all the logic in particular file or feature;
   ```
   git commit -m "refactor - profile page layout"
   ```